Eshitamjn20/HEM-Housing-ML-Model/README.md

 <a name="source"></a>

-##Data Source
+## Data Source

--Kaggle: Melbourne Housing Market
+- Kaggle: Melbourne Housing Market
 This dataset includes a variety of features, including property type, suburb, number of rooms, price, sale date, and distance from the CBD.
--Additional Data: Schools per Suburb
+- Additional Data: Schools per Suburb
 We enriched the dataset with schooling data from the Victorian Government dataset, which includes the number of schools per suburb.
 This is important to assess how school proximity influences property prices.